Winslow Homer's Mystery Woman

 Victorian social intimacy within their contemporary social bounds.
 Mr. Winslow may have

 carried a torch for his "runaway apprentice" Miss Helena.
-But the unknown young
+But the mysterious young

 the best bet as Winslow Homer's historically elusive (and perhaps discretely kept) "mystery woman."

 This young woman - if in fact Homer's intimate - would appear uniquely positioned as the